Skip to content

 • Users don't need to understand the characteristics and applicable scenarios of various models

-• Focus on the task itself rather than tool selection
+• Focus on the task itself, not tool selection

-For advanced users who need to know which models are being used:
+For advanced users who need to know which model is being used:

 Recommended Approach